 All they had to do though, Ludwig figured, was to remain quiet.
 Not too hard.

-Riding on down towards them through the broken windows on a glowing wave of water were two men.
+Riding on down towards them through the shattered dome window on a glowing wave of water were two men.
 One dressed in Monadic priest robes, and the other in a thick fur cloak with a conductor-gloved hand.
 An Elementalist.

 Wiping the water from her face, Gabrielle stared at the Elementalist in disbelief.
 “You have got to be kidding me.”